danfuzz/samizdat/doc/samizdat-0.md

 designated `function` in a `call` node), a fresh execution context is created, in which the actual arguments are bound to the formals.
 If there are too few actual arguments, the call fails (terminating the runtime).
-After that, the statements of the `block` are evaluated in order.
-Finally, if there is a `yield` in the `block`, then that is evaluated.
+After that, the `statements` are evaluated in order.
+Finally, if there is a `yield`, then that is evaluated.
 The result of the call is the same as the result of the `yield` evaluation (including possibly no value) if a `yield` was present, or no value if there was no `yield` to evaluate.

 #### `literal` &mdash; `[:@"literal" value:]`